icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 • Other State-Level Taxes

 The additional duty is applied to all imports except for wine, spirits, and alcoholic beverages.
 Furthermore, the special additional duty is calculated on top of the basic and additional duties.
-Apart from these, the percentage of cess charged is 2% on most goods.
+2% of cess is charged on most goods.

-Finance Minister Nirmala Sitharaman announced the Union Budget of 2023 on 1 February 2023.
-In the latest budget speech, the Finance Minister announced a few changes concerning customs duty.
+In the latest budget speech, the Finance Minister announced a few changes concerning customs duty in India.
 The following proposals have been made:

 Types of Customs Duties in India

 Customs duties are levied on almost all goods that are imported into the country.
-On the other hand, export duties are levied on a few items, as mentioned in the Second Schedule.
+However, export duties are levied on a few items, as mentioned in the Second Schedule.
 Customs duties are not levied on life-saving drugs, fertilizers, and food grains.
 Customs duties are divided into different taxes, such as:

 Basic Customs Duty

-This is levied on imported items that are part of Section 12 of the Customs Act, of 1962.
-The tax rate is levied as per the First Schedule to Customs Tariff Act, of 1975.
+This is levied on imported items under Section 12 of the Customs Act, 1962.
+The tax rate is levied as per the First Schedule to Customs Tariff Act, 1975.

 Additional Customs Duty

-Additional Customs Duty also known as Special Countervailing Duty (CVD) is levied on goods that are stated under Section 3 of the Customs Tariff Act, 1975.
+Additional Customs Duty, also known as Special Countervailing Duty (CVD), is levied on goods stated under Section 3 of the Customs Tariff Act, 1975.
 The tax rate is similar to the Central Excise Duty charged on goods produced within India.
 However, Additional Customs Duty is not subsumed under the Goods and Services Tax (GST) regime and remains in effect for certain goods to protect domestic producers from unfair competition from imports.

 Protective Duty